-4. Administrative Hearing.
-In lieu of paying the imposed fine, the school or agent may request a hearing before an administrative law judge in accordance to the State Administrative Procedures Act.
-All final decisions of the Board regarding the issuance of fines and any other form of disciplinary action as set forth in the Act, including administrative fines, shall be in accordance to the State Administrative Procedures Act.

-- 5. Payment of fines.
-Unless the school or agent requests a hearing pursuant to the State Administrative Procedures Act, any fine imposed pursuant to § 23-64-131, C.R.S., and this Rule shall be paid within 30 days of the date of the Notice of Fine.
-Any fine imposed subsequent to an administrative hearing and final Board order shall be paid within 30 days of a final Board order.
-All fines shall be paid by certified check, cashier's check or money order, payable to the "Division of Private Occupational Schools."
-All fines collected pursuant to this Rule shall be transferred to the State Treasurer, who shall credit the same to the State General Fund. - 6.
-Failure to Pay a Fine.
-Failure to pay an administrative fine by its due date may result in the suspension or revocation of the school's certificate of approval or the agent's permit in accordance with the Act, the Rules and the State Administrative Procedures Act.
+- 4. Administrative Hearing.
+In lieu of paying the imposed fine or fee, the school or agent may request a hearing before an administrative law judge in accordance to the State Administrative Procedures Act.
+All final decisions of the Board regarding the issuance of fines or fees and any other form of disciplinary action as set forth in the Act, including administrative fines or fees, shall be in accordance to the State Administrative Procedures Act. - 5.
+Payment of fines or fees.
+Unless the school or agent requests a hearing pursuant to the State Administrative Procedures Act, any fine or fee imposed pursuant to § 23-64-131, C.R.S., and this Rule shall be paid within 30 days of the date of the Notice of Fine or Fee.
+Any fine or fee imposed subsequent to an administrative hearing and final Board order shall be paid within 30 days of a final Board order.
+All fines or fees shall be paid by certified check, cashier's check, or money order, payable to the "Division of Private Occupational Schools."
+Allelectronically.
+All fines collected pursuant to this Rule shall be transferred to the State Treasurer, who shall credit the same to the State General Fund. - Failure to Pay a Fine or fee.
+Failure to pay an administrative fine or fee by its due date may result in the suspension or revocation of the school's certificate of approval or the agent's permit in accordance with the Act, the Rules and the State Administrative Procedures Act.